Updated: May 23

 As with all pest management control, ALWAYS refer to the manufacturers' doses and application requirements.
 In many cases, failure to adhere to the labels' doses and application instructions violates Federal and State laws.
 If you have any questions, always contact the manufacturer for instructions.

 The best thing you can do is to eliminate areas where mosquitos breed, like standing water.
 It doesn't take much water for an excellent breeding ground for hundreds, if not thousands of mosquito larvae.
 It only takes 8 days for an egg to emerge into an adult mosquito from water to flight.
 So ensuring there is no standing water for 5-8 days will play an important role in reducing the local mosquito population.
 Common places that mosquitos hatch from around the house:

 Pools or Ponds around the house- Note that treated pools are not an environment mosquitos can survive

 Buckets, tires, pots, or similar around the yard or farm

 One way to keep those ponds and rain barrels without contributing to the mosquito population is to use these Mosquito Dunks.
 The active ingredient in mosquito dunks as (quoting an entomologist with the New Mexico State U extension) "Bacillus thuringiensis israelensis kills aquatic flies (mosquitos) larvae but not other insects" (or anything else, apparently).
-Simply placing the dunks in ponds, rain barrels, or similar (using the manufactures suggested dose and applications of course) will prevent mosquito larvae from surviving.
+Placing the dunks in ponds, rain barrels, or similar (using the manufacturer's suggested dose and applications of course) will prevent mosquito larvae from surviving.